 Then, I used my jigsaw to cut it down, and then sanded it smooth.
 In addition, I also used my jigsaw to cut and create a new center panel for the middle of the table.
 In order to make it functional I used my drill and forstner bit to make a finger hole.
 You can see it leaning on the wall in the picture below.

+Once I had everything prepped, it was time to prime.
+Since this is an already painted piece, I chose to use the same Gripper primer I’ve used on laminate pieces seen HERE in these posts.
 Notice I’m working on the bottoms first (and I have the best helper).
 There’s nothing worse than starting on the top only having to flip it upside down and potentially ruin your hard work.

 Once the primer has cured, I used two coats of white on the table legs, and two coats of a charcoal on the chair bases.
 While those were curing I worked on the chair backs.
 Call me crazy, but I took the time to make them look like those popular armless metal chairs you see everywhere.